jeremehancock/Libretto/README.md

 ## AI Assistance Disclosure

-This tool was developed with assistance from AI language models.
+This project was created with the help of AI.